Short Bio:

 Long bio:

-Linda K. Sienkiewicz is an author, poet, artist and blogger.
+Linda K. Sienkiewicz is an author, poet and artist.
 Her short stories, poems, essays and art have been published in numerous anthologies and literary journals, such as Prairie Schooner, Permafrost, Clackamas Literary Review, Paterson Review, New Ohio Review, The MacGuffin and Spoon River Poetry Review.
 Her essay, “My Horrible Celebrity Crush,” appears in Idol Talk: Women Writers on the Teenage Infatuations that Changed Their Lives, published by McFarland.
-Her debut novel, In the Context of Love, was a finalist for multiple awards, and she is the recipient of a poetry chapbook award from Heartlands Today and a Pushcart Prize nomination.
-Sienkiewicz has authored three other chapbooks: Postcard of a Naked Man; Dear Jim; and Security.
-She wrote and illustrated a children’s picture book, Gordy and the Ghost Crab, published in 2020.
-She is a member of Detroit Working Writers, Detroit Writers Guild, Poetry Society of Michigan, Michigan Poets, Springfed Arts and the Society of Children’s Book Writers and Illustrators.
+Her debut novel, In the Context of Love, was a finalist for multiple awards, including The Hoffer Award and Sarton Award for Fiction.
+She also has a poetry chapbook award from Heartlands Today and a Pushcart Prize nomination.
+Sienkiewicz has authored four other chapbooks.
+She wrote and illustrated a children’s picture book, Gordy and the Ghost Crab.
+She is a member of Detroit Working Writers, Detroit Writers Guild, Poetry Society of Michigan, Authors Guild, and Women’s Fiction Writers Association.
+Her second novel, Love and Other Curable Ailments, is forthcoming from Regal House Publishing.
+She attended Cooper School of Art in Cleveland as a scholarship student, and holds an M.F.A. in Creative Writing from the University of Southern Maine.
+She resides in southeast Michigan and volunteers for Neighborhood House, a local nonprofit.

 Children’s Author Bio: